markmoxon/elite-source-code-bbc-micro-disc/README.md

 The annotated source files in the `music` branch contain both the original Acornsoft code and all of the modifications for the musical version of Elite, so you can look through the source to see exactly what's changed.
 Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the music-enabled binaries, while still containing details of all the modifications.
 You can find all the diffs by searching the sources for `Mod:`.

+The music itself is built as a sideways ROM using the code in the [elite-music repository](https://github.com/markmoxon/elite-music/).

 For more information on the music, see the [hacks section of the accompanying website](https://www.bbcelite.com/hacks/bbc_elite_with_music.html).

 ## BBC Micro Elite on the BBC Master